 - :delete | num ...
-Delete one or more breakpoints by number (use :show breaks to see the number of each breakpoint).
+Delete one or more breakpoints by number (use : show breaks to see the number of each breakpoint).
 The form deletes all the breakpoints. - :edit [file] Opens an editor to edit the file file, or the most recently loaded module if file is omitted.
+If there were errors during the last loading, the cursor will be positioned at the line of the first error.
 The editor to invoke is taken from the EDITOR environment variable, or a default editor on your system if EDITOR is not set.
-You can change the editor using :set editor. - :etags See :ctags. - :force identifier ...
+You can change the editor using :set editor. - :etags See : ctags. - :force identifier ...
 Prints the value of identifier in the same way as :print.
 Unlike :print, :force evaluates each thunk that it encounters while traversing the value.
 This may cause exceptions or infinite loops, or further breakpoints (which are ignored, but displayed). - :forward Move forward in the history.
 See Section 2.5.5.
-See also: :trace, :history, :back. - :help,:?
+See also: :trace, :history, :back. - :help, :?
 Displays a list of the available commands. - : Repeat the previous command. - :history [num] Display the history of evaluation steps.
 With a number, displays that many steps (default: 20).
 For use with :trace; see Section 2.5.5.
-To set the number of history entries stored by GHCi, use -fghci-hist-size=n. - :info[!]name ...
+To set the number of history entries stored by GHCi, use -fghci-hist-size=n. - : info[!]name ...
 Displays information about the given name(s).
 For example, if name is a class, then the class methods and their types will be printed; if name is a type constructor, then its definition will be printed; if name is a function, then its type will be printed.
 If name has been loaded from a source file, then GHCi will also display the location of its definition in the source.

 For types and classes, GHCi also summarises instances that mention them.
-To avoid showing irrelevant information, an instance is shown only if (a) its head mentions name, and (b) all the other things mentioned in the instance are in scope (either qualified or otherwise) as a result of a :load or :module commands.
+To avoid showing irrelevant information, an instance is shown only if (a) its head mentions n{ame} , and (b) all the other things mentioned in the instance are in scope (either qualified or otherwise) as a result of a :load or :module commands.